|

 Quasi-complementary?

-outputs came about in the early years of solid state designs
+Quasi-complementary outputs came about in the early years

-where pnp transistors were few, costly and don't quite complement
+of solid state designs where pnp transistors were few, costly

-their npn counterparts.
+and don't quite complement their npn counterparts.
+Nowadays, with

-Nowadays, with modern complementary transistors sharing similar
+modern complementary transistors sharing similar properties, this

-properties, this output topology is not often favored.
-One
+output topology is not often favored.
+One reason is probably due

-reason is probably due to the lack of performance of the early
+to the lack of performance of the early designs that left a bad

-outputs do have their advantages, the most obvious being that
+advantages, the most obvious being that all output transistors

-which in reality is never truly the same.
+are identical, unlike npn and pnp, which in reality is never truly

 Implementing